 If you want to be fully prepared, Mometrix offers an online Adult-Gerontology Acute Care prep course.
 The course is designed to provide you with any and every resource you might want while studying.
 The course includes:

-- 115 Lessons Covering all the Topics
+- 115 Lessons Covering Every Topic

 - Over 700 Adult-Gerontology Acute Care Nurse Practitioner Practice Questions